iftekharansari2003/Amazon_clone/README.md

 2. Open the `amazon.html` file in your web browser.

 You'll be able to explore the replica of Amazon home page and see how it was put together using HTML and CSS.
-**Don't forget to star the repository if you find it useful or interesting!
+**Don't forget to star the repository if you find it useful or interesting !

 ## Preview HomePage